Skip to content

 The Hidden Cost of Sentimental Inertia

 Many people find the hardest part of decluttering is not the logistics — it is the feeling that keeping something is the safe choice.
 Financially speaking, that is often not the case.
 Storage fees compound quietly, month after month, whilst the items inside typically lose value at the same time.
-It is worth considering how much the emotional comfort of keeping things is actually costing.
+It is worth noting how much the emotional comfort of keeping things is actually costing.
 One approach is to treat the decision as purely a numbers question first, and let the figures inform rather than dictate what happens next.

 What People Often Overlook